 I could see this change in tone and theme work if the show was at least twice its eventual length, but with so little precious time it had, Kabaneri traded its mildly engaging action-zombie story with a dull and cliched revenge plot riddled with poor screenplay and bland villain.

 And if you think the characters make up for this… You have no idea, my sweet summer child.

 Honestly, there is not much to write about Ikoma, as he’s rather boring.
-He’s not different from countless other “justice seeking” protagonists, coming off as a loud, uncharismatic and even pathetic butt-monkey to almost everyone around him despite the he is supposed to be a powerful half-zombie hybrid of sorts.
+He’s not different from countless other “justice-seeking” protagonists, coming off as a loud, uncharismatic and even pathetic butt-monkey to almost everyone around him despite how he is supposed to be a powerful half-zombie hybrid of sorts.
 He’s rather disposable, and it never felt he grew beyond what his archetype demands.

-Our second main character is Mumei, and arguably the show’s only interesting character and one of its strongest aspects, mainly because she has a fairly decent character arc even when the show kicks into its second story arc, not counting her hidden big brother complex.
+Our second main character is Mumei.
+She is arguably the show’s only interesting character and one of its strongest aspects, mainly because she has a fairly decent character arc even when the show kicks into its second story arc, not counting her hidden big brother complex.

 She starts off as the show’s resident badass warrior with skills far beyond anyone else on the Iron Fortress despite being twelve (the FBI is watching you); what I like about her character is that she’s both cocky and arrogant at times thanks to her skills and knowledge, but said flaws tend to harm her when she gets too confident.

 She’s strong but not invincible, and despite her ruthless worldview of “survival of the fittest”, is presented as a kind and loving person who just found herself stuck in a bloody situation with no escape.
 And as I said, she’s... really the only character worth talking about.